gusgoerzen/310-Project-Draft/InstaQuiz-FinalReport.md

 | 2.
 Web service must be able to handle large amounts of traffic.
 As an international education tool, thousands of academics may be on the site at one time.
 Live sessions must be able to support over 300 connected clients at a time. | C |
 <br>

-Some of the intital requirements were modififed as the system was developed.
-However, this was expected.
+MODIFICATION NOTES: Some of the intital requirements were modififed as the system was developed, however, this was expected.
 User requirements #13 was modified to allow for multiple polls to be open at one time.
 User requirements #14 was modified to allow for instructors to declare the correct answer during the creation of the question rather than during the closing of a poll.
 Besides these modifications (we see as improvements), our team was able to deliver everything that was outlined in the initial requirements.
 The requirements sufficiently captured all of the necessary details.
 As a result, the system is feature complete and operating as expected.
 <br>

 ### 3. What is the architecture of the system?
 What are the key components?
 What design patterns did you use in the implementation?
 This needs to be sufficiently detailed so that the reader will have an understanding of what was built and what components were used/created.
 You will need to reflect on what you planned to build vs what you built.

 The InstaQuiz system uses a client-server architecture for easy management and scalability.
 The system was built with a combination HTML, CSS, JavaScript, and PHP.
 Live sessions are implemented with AJAX, which enables real-time communication between the client and server.
 The system is containerized using Docker which allows the app to run consistently accross different environments.
 <br>